U.S. to overhaul air safety oversight in response to two Boeing 737 MAX crashes

-WASHINGTON/ADDIS ABABA (Reuters) - The U.S. aviation regulator will significantly change its oversight approach to air safety by July following two fatal Boeing Co MAX 737 passenger plane crashes, according to written congressional testimony seen by Reuters.
+WASHINGTON/SEATTLE (Reuters) - The U.S. aviation regulator will significantly change its oversight approach to air safety by July following two fatal Boeing Co MAX 737 passenger plane crashes, according to written congressional testimony seen by Reuters.

-At a U.S. Senate panel hearing on Wednesday, the Federal Aviation Administration (FAA) acting head Dan Elwell will say the agency’s oversight approach must “evolve” after the deadly crashes, according to the testimony.
+At a U.S. Senate Commerce subcommittee hearing on Wednesday, the Federal Aviation Administration (FAA) acting head Dan Elwell will say the agency’s oversight approach must “evolve” after the deadly crashes, according to the testimony.

+While specific details on oversight changes were not clear, lawmakers are expected to question Elwell on how the regulator intends to change the process by which a manufacturer such as Boeing can to a large extent certify their own planes and flight software systems.

+Anti-stall software on the Boeing 737 MAX plane is among the leading areas of focus for investigations into the two crashes.
+Investigators have pointed to “clear similarities” between the crashes, putting pressure on Boeing and U.S. regulators to come up with an adequate fix.

 The aviation industry has been thrown into flux by a Lion Air crash in Indonesia last October that killed 189 people and an Ethiopian Airlines disaster on March 10 that killed 157, both involving Boeing’s 737 MAX single-aisle plane.

-A spokesman for Ethiopia’s transport ministry, which is leading an investigation in Addis Ababa, told Reuters the preliminary crash report would very likely be released this week.
-The initial report will begin to paint a more detailed picture of what went wrong during flight ET 302’s six minutes in the air, likely with huge consequences for the plane’s manufacturer and the airline.
+A spokesman for Ethiopia’s transport ministry, which is leading an investigation in Addis Ababa, said the preliminary crash report would very likely be released this week.

-Boeing’s best-selling jet, with orders worth more than $500 billion at list prices, has been grounded globally.
+Boeing’s fastest-selling 737 MAX jet, with orders worth more than $500 billion at list prices, has been grounded globally by the FAA, although airlines are still allowed to fly them without passengers to move planes to other airports.

-Elwell will also say that the 737 MAX will return to service “only when the FAA’s analysis of the facts and technical data indicate that it is appropriate.”

-The MAX software is among the leading areas of focus for investigations into the two crashes.
+One such passenger-less Southwest Airlines Co Boeing 737 MAX 8 aircraft landed safely on Tuesday after declaring an emergency over an engine-related problem leaving Orlando, Florida, the FAA said.
+The issue was not related to a computer system on the 737 MAX, Southwest said.

-Elwell’s testimony discloses that Boeing first submitted a proposed upgrade to its anti-stall software - which aviation experts have identified as a potential factor in both crashes - to the FAA for certification on Jan.
+Elwell’s testimony discloses that Boeing first submitted a proposed upgrade to its anti-stall software - the Maneuvering Characteristics Augmentation System, known as MCAS - to the FAA for certification on Jan.
 21.

-Boeing is expected as early as Wednesday to unveil more details of the software upgrade to the MAX’s Maneuvering Characteristics Augmentation System, known as MCAS.
-The company did not comment on Tuesday on the upgrade, but said it would closely monitor the congressional hearing.

-Elwell will tell the panel that the FAA was “directly involved” in the review of MCAS, and that its certification was “detailed and thorough.”

-Representative Peter DeFazio, who chairs the U.S. House of Representatives Transportation and Infrastructure Committee, said he was sending a letter from lawmakers on Tuesday urging the FAA to engage an independent, third-party review of Boeing’s proposed changes to the 737 MAX before it is returned to service.

-The U.S. National Transportation Safety Board is also examining the FAA’s certification process, chairman Robert Sumwalt will tell the Senate, according to his testimony seen by Reuters.
+Boeing confirmed that in a statement on Tuesday, saying verification and certification flights took place on Feb.
+7 and March 12, which is within the typical testing time period.
+The documentation to show FAA compliance was expected at the end of the week, Boeing said.

+The Allied Pilots Association, which represents American Airlines pilots, said it welcomed steps toward increased safety.

+“We’re also very interested in any changes to the FAA’s structure and certification process that would ensure that never again would a critical system like MCAS not be transparent to pilots,” the association said in a statement, highlighting some pilots’ concerns that they had been unaware of the existence of MCAS on MAX aircraft they were flying.

+Chief Executive Dennis Muilenburg visited Boeing’s Seattle-area facilities on Tuesday and attended at least one all-hands meeting with engineers, two people familiar with the matter said.

-Boeing is this week briefing airlines on software and training updates for the MAX, with more than 200 global airline pilots, technical experts and regulators due in Renton, Washington, where the plane is built.
+Boeing is this week briefing airlines on software and training updates for the MAX, with more than 200 airline pilots, technical experts and regulators from around the world due to come to the Renton, Washington, facility where the 737 is assembled.

 As well as FAA approval, any MAX software fixes will need a green light from governments around the world, a process that could take months.